Anterior Cruciate Ligament (ACL) Rupture

 There have been several procedures developed that changes the slope of the tibial plateau.
 The most common of these procedures, the Tibial Platuau-Leveling Osteotomy, or TPLO, involves cutting the tibial in two, rotating the plateau, and plating it back together.
 The ACL itself is not actually repaired, in this procedure.
 The new tibial plateau angle is what stabilizes the joint.

 The surgeons who pioneered this technique, in a highly controversial move, actually patented the procedure, and then made a fortune selling equipment and running training schools.
 Although the patent has now expired, because of the technical nature of the procedure and the expensive instrumentation required, it still is mainly done by Board Certified specialist surgeons.
 It has the advantage of a fairly rapid recovery and in general good results, especially in larger or more active patients, but has the disadvantage of being more invasive and more costly to perform.
-Most referral surgeons charge somewhere in the neighborhood of $3,000 to $4,000 to perform a TPLO, and this does not include a couple of trips to the referral center, so you can budget another $250 plus your time to that.
+Most referral surgeons charge somewhere in the neighborhood of $3,000 to $4,000 to perform a TPLO, and this does not include a couple of trips to the referral center, so you can add that to your budget.

 Artificial Ligament Implantation